Zal-atan/holbertonschool-higher_level_programming/python-inheritance/README.md

 # Author - Ethan Zalta

-## There are 12 tasks in this project
+## There are 12 tasks in this projectand 2 bonus tasks

 ## **Task 0**